More than numbers: how visitor engagement data can be captured and used to amplify your creativity

 A pure observation method was initially adopted.
 Observations were first made at a non-cultural tourist destination (an observation deck), an outdoor tourist destination (city square), and a major museum in a large Australian city.
 This was followed by semi-structured interviews at the tourist destination, additional pure observations of visitors at the initial museum, and observations at two additional museums.
-The three museums included top tier, “most visited” museums in Australia and the USA as well as a small but well known museum in Australia.
+The three museums included top tier, “most visited” museums in Australia and the USA as well as a small but well-known museum in Australia.
 Semi-structured interviews were then conducted at the large Australian museum.
-Based on the analysis of these results, observations were then also made at additional tourist and leisure activity destinations including 2 stage theaters, 2 movie theaters, 2 sporting events, and 10 restaurants.
+Based on the analysis of these results, observations were then also made at additional tourist and leisure activity destinations including two stage theaters, two movie theaters, two sporting events, and ten restaurants.

 What was immediately clear from these observations: